SHAPERS' Institute of Mathematics

 CIRCLES

-1. Prove that Equal chord of a circle subtend equal angles at the centre.
+1. Prove that Equal chord of a circle subtend equal angles at the centre.2.
+Prove that the perpendicular from the centre to a chord bisects the chord.

 3. Two circles of radii 5 cm and 3 cm intersect at two points and the distance between their centers is 4 cm.
 Find the length of the common chord.